FAQ icon

 • Your 8 digit U-M ID (if known)

-Make sure margins are at least one-inch so nothing is cropped when you upload the documents to the application.
-Please preview your files after they have been uploaded.
-You can also convert your documents to PDF format before uploading.
+• Make sure margins are at least one-inch so nothing is cropped when you upload the documents to the application.
+Please convert your documents to PDF format & preview your files before uploading.

 • Test scores must be sent directly from the testing center to the Rackham Graduate School.
 We recommend starting this process early as it can take up to two weeks for the scores to be received.